Nippon Foundation: 1962–1970

 In 1962, The Nippon Foundation was established as the Japan Shipbuilding Industry Foundation under the auspices of the Japanese Motorboat Racing Law.
-The law and the foundation were initiatives of Ryoichi Sasakawa who, officially used them to both help rebuild the Japanese shipbuilding sector, and to conduct philanthropic activities around the world.
+The law and the foundation were initiatives of Ryōichi Sasakawa who, officially used them to both help rebuild the Japanese shipbuilding sector, and to conduct philanthropic activities around the world.
 This system of using gambling revenue to provide aid to needy sectors was a novel one in Japan at that time, and came under intense scrutiny.

 Initiatives pursued in this period include research for the development of super tankers and their engines, direct support for the shipbuilding industry, and the protection of safety in the Strait of Malacca—vital to Japan's national security, due to the fact that more than 80 percent of her oil passes this way.

 In the field of public welfare, the foundation pursued such youth-oriented initiatives as the building of sports facilities, the building of day care centers and the promotion of traffic safety education.
 In addition, it began donating mobile clinics and blood-mobiles, as well as constructing blood banks around the country.